This page lists tropes associated with the X-Men and their associates in Child of the Storm, if they aren't listed

 - With Great Power: As noted above, Xavier is always very careful about how and when he uses his powers, because he's aware of just how dangerous he could be without restraint.

 - Worf Effect: On the receiving end of this from Dracula himself in Ghosts of the Past.
-Even the greatest mortal telepath alive is unable to defeat the Vampire Monarch who's about as powerful as him, and ten times more experienced.
-Though as is later revealed, the counter attack mostly just short-circuited Cerebro (which, after the 'familicide' incident back in chapter 44 nearly wound up killing him, has had circuit breakers installed to protect its user) and gave him enough of a headache to keep him out of the game.
+Even the greatest mortal telepath alive is unable to defeat the Vampire Monarch who's at least as powerful as him, and ten times more experienced.
+Though as is later revealed, the counter attack mostly just short-circuited Cerebro (which, after the 'familicide' incident back in chapter 44 of CoS nearly wound up killing him, has had circuit breakers installed to protect its user) and gave him enough of a headache to keep him out of the game.

 See his entry under Other Heroes and Allies